J1mmortal/rocket-analysis-toolkit/README.md

 # Rocket Analysis Toolkit – README

-This project provides an end‑to‑end analysis pipeline for a high‑power rocket, driven entirely from an interactive command‑line menu.
-The code combines team‑provided component data, fin geometry and material selection, flight simulation, thermal analysis, stability analysis, and trajectory optimization into a single workflow controlled via `main.py`.
+This project provides an end‑to‑end analysis pipeline for a high‑power (single stage) rocket, driven entirely from an interactive command‑line menu.
+The code combines team‑provided component data, fin geometry and material selection, flight simulation, thermal analysis, stability analysis, and trajectory optimization into a single workflow controlled via one input command.

 ---